 I can see Oscar Isaac as Brandir, or the main outlaw in the band with Turin - or even as Mim!
 Or as a good guy - how about Elendil or Aldarion?

 Well, Simon Woods was apparently pretty big in Rome, and he was Charles Bingley in the Pride and Prejudice film starring Keira Knightley.
-I admit that I have a very hard time taking him seriously as Sauron due to the latter role (he's also been out of acting for the better part of 15 years at this point).Oh, I have zero doubts that Hiddleston could be amazing as Fingolfin.
+I admit that I have a very hard time taking him seriously as Sauron due to the latter role (he's also been out of acting for the better part of 15 years at this point), which includes a scene where Bingley practices proposing to Jane, with Mr. Darcy standing in for Jane.Oh, I have zero doubts that Hiddleston could be amazing as Fingolfin.
 He's an amazing all around actor, I've just felt that him as Sauron is that literal can't-miss type of casting.
 And yes, probably type-casting.

 Plus, I've never heard of or seen the guy who did get cast as Mairon, so I will probably continue to imagine Hiddleston as Mairon